return-STEM/programming-guides/guide/intropy/functions.md

+> This guide is still under development.
+We'll be overhauling the Introduction to Python content in the next few months.
+Stay tuned for more changes and better tutorials!
+>
+> ~ *The Return STEM team*

 # Prelude: style

 The **style** of a program is how it looks.
 This affects the code's readability.
 Code should be easy to read and look good so it's easier to expand and improve in the future.